Keyhole Mitral Valve Replacement Surgery

 Mr Inder Birdi says:

-What is the cost of mitral valve repair in the UK?
+What is the cost of mitral valve replacement in the UK?

-The cost of private mitral valve repair or replacement in the UK is about £35,000.
-This includes a 7-day stay in hospital (including the intensive care unit), your surgeon’s and anaesthetist’s fees and the technology used to perform your surgery.
+The cost of private mitral valve replacement in the UK is about £35,000.
+This includes a 7-day stay in hospital (including the intensive care unit), your surgeon’s and anaesthetist’s fees, and the technology used to perform your surgery.

-The benefit of private treatment relates to both the speed with which you can have your surgery, as well as the advantage of allowing you to choose your surgical team.
-Learn more about the steps of our service here.
+The many benefits of private treatment relate to both the speed with which you can have your surgery, as well as the advantage of allowing you to choose your healthcare team.
+Learn more about the stages of undergoing heart surgery with us.

 The clinic also provides heart screening services.

-Mr. Birdi is among a small group of surgeons worldwide who perform keyhole coronary bypass surgery and keyhole aortic valve repair.
+Mr Birdi is among a small group of surgeons worldwide with the expertise to perform keyhole coronary bypass surgery and keyhole aortic valve repair.
 In 2022, he performed the UK’s first successful quadruple heart bypass using keyhole methods.

-To arrange an appointment for a mitral valve replacement or repair surgery, you can use one of the links on this page or call us on +44(0)20 4527 3456.
+Book an appointment to discuss your minimally invasive mitral valve replacement options.
+Use one of the links on this page or call us on +44(0)20 4527 3456.

 Services